 the highest verdict for a below the knee amputation was $5,350,000.00.

 This verdict more than doubled the previous high in the State of Illinois

 for a below the knee amputation.
-Lead counsel, Joseph A. Power, Jr.
+Co-counsel, Joseph A. Power, Jr.

 C. v.
 Union Pacific Railroad Co., et al.